abemscac/pies-doc/docs/vue3/composables.md

 </script>
 ```

-With the help of composables, we're now able to reuse some functionalities that's shared across the whole app, thus reduce duplicate code.
+With the help of composables, we're now able to reuse some functionality that's shared across the whole app, thus reducing duplicate code.

 However, there are a few important things to keep in mind: